scireum/sirius-biz/src/main/java/sirius/biz/analytics/metrics/README.md

 # Metrics Computation and Storage

 Provides a computation and storage framework for aggregated metrics.
-It most systems, metrics will be initially recorded as [events](../events).
+In most systems, metrics will be initially recorded as [events](../events).
 Using the underlying timeseries database **Clickhouse** this can be efficiently queried and used for intense comutations.